 We spent five days discovering Jasper National Park.
 This is located at the north of the other two parks, in the province of Alberta.

-This national park was the one that most surprised us in terms of Wildlife.
-If you like to see animals in freedom the visit of this park is a must-do thing that you have to do in the Canadian Rockies.
+This national park was the one that surprised us the most in terms of wildlife.
+If you like to see wild animals the visit to this park is a must-do thing that you should consider in the Canadian Rockies.

-On the way to Jasper Town, we followed the Icefield Parkway that we had traveled from Banff National Park.
-In this part of Jasper National Park you should not miss the waterfalls of Sunwapta Falls and Athabasca Falls.
+On the way to Jasper Town, we followed the Icefields Parkway that we had previously driven from Banff National Park.
+In this part of Jasper National Park, you should not miss the waterfalls of Sunwapta Falls and Athabasca Falls.

 It is also highly recommended to approach the Athabasca Glacier to see this huge block of snow and ice.

-From here you can also take advantage to see the Abraham Lake, an artificial lake.
-Although it is not inside the park, it is very interesting in winter when very curious gas bubbles appear on its ice.
+From here you can also take advantage to see Abraham Lake, an artificial lake.
+Although it is not inside the park, it is very interesting in winter when very curious gas bubbles appearing on its ice.

-We spent 4 days around Jasper Town.
-Near this town we will find the Valley of the Five Lakes, a hike highly recommended.
+We spent 4 days in Jasper Town.
+Near this town, you can find the Valley of the Five Lakes, a highly recommended hike.

-If you like to see wild animals take note.
-Drive by car at dawn or dusk the road from Medicine Lake to Maligne Lake across Maligne Road, at the west of Jasper.
-Every day we saw different animal species, it was the most fun part of our trip to the Canadian Rockies in 15 days.
+If you like to see the Canadian Rockies wildlife take note.
+Drive at dawn or dusk the road from Medicine Lake to Maligne Lake across Maligne Road, to the west of Jasper.
+Every day we saw different animal species, it was the funniest part of our trip to the Canadian Rockies in 15 days.

 USEFUL INFORMATION TO ORGANIZE A TRIP TO THE Canadian Rockies